Portable-Network-Archive/Portable-Network-Archive-Specification/encryption_algorithms/index.md

 Rijndael-encrypted datastreams within PNA are stored in a format depending on the cipher mode.

-Further details on AES are given in the FIPS Publication 197 [FIPS-197](https://csrc.nist.gov/publications/detail/fips/197/final).

 For PNA cipher method 0, the AES encryption method/flags code must specify method code 1 ("Rijndael" encryption).
 Note that the AES encryption method number is not the same as the PNA cipher method number.
 A PNA decoder must be able to decrypt any valid AES datastream that satisfies these additional constraints.

 In an entry of PNA file, the concatenation of the contents of all the FDAT chunks between FHAD and FEND makes up a Rijndael-encrypted datastream as specified above.
 This datastream decrypts to file data as described elsewhere in this document.